jimmoffitt/jimmoffitt/README.md

-### 👋 Hi there and welcome 👋
+### 👋 Hello and welcome 👋

-So, here is a collection of repositories written mainly in Python and Ruby, with a fair amount of JavaScript mixed in.
-If GitHub had been around when I developed flood-warning systems in Java and Visual Basic, there'd be some examples in those languages ;)
+Here you will find a collection of repositories written mainly in Python and Ruby, with a fair amount of JavaScript mixed in.
+(If GitHub had been around when I developed flood-warning systems in Java and Visual Basic, there'd be some examples in those languages ;)

 - 💬 Ask me about designing and building APIs and helping partners and developers use those APIs.
 Areas of focus: real-time data streaming, event-driven architectures, early-warning systems, and working with social and weather data.